pelias/documentation/data-sources.md

 - `neighbourhood`
 - `coarse` (alias for simultaneously using all the above)

-[Who's on First](https://whosonfirst.mapzen.com) is an open-data directory of worldwide administrative places created by Mapzen.
-It is the primary provider of:
+[Who's on First](https://whosonfirst.mapzen.com) is an open-data directory of worldwide administrative places.
+Created by Mapzen, it is the primary provider of:
 - Countries
 - Regions (for example: states, provinces)
 - Counties